Business Class Flights to Los Angeles

 Flying Business Class to Los Angeles from the UK

-The major airlines that offer business class fares from the UK to Los Angeles include Virgin Atlantic (who fly with the Upper Class cabin – a combination of Business and Fiwill require a connection torst Class), United Airlines, US Airways and American Airlines.
+The major airlines that offer business class fares from the UK to Los Angeles include Virgin Atlantic (who fly with the Upper Class cabin – a combination of Business and First), United Airlines, US Airways and American Airlines.
 All fly to Los Angeles International (LAX) from London.
 Alternative routes from cities including Manchester London Heathrow.

 There are five major airports in the Los Angeles area that business class flights from the UK can land in.
 The major gateway into Los Angeles is Los Angeles International Airport with nine different terminals.
 Other airports that business travelers can fly to are Orange County/John Wayne Airport, Long Beach Airport, Bob Hope (Burbank Airport) and LA/Ontario Airport located in the east of Los Angeles.
 The majority of flights from the UK operate from all London airports – particularly London Heathrow and land at Los Angeles International.
 The direct services which fly to LAX are more frequent than any other airport in Los Angeles.